bashu/django-fancybox/README.md

     {% extends request.is_ajax|yesno:"fancybox/base.html,base.html" %}

-Add `rel="fancybox"` to a link, and set the href to a page you want to display
+Add `class="fancybox"` to a link, and set the href to a page you want to display

     <a href="{% url 'remote.html' %}" class="fancybox">Click here</a>